 Connect your printer to your network and send a standard document to them to test whether they work.
 Once this is sorted, you’re all good to go!

-By following our relocation checklist, you can ensure your all-important data is kept safe during an office move.
+By following Evolve’s office IT relocation checklist, you can ensure your all-important data is kept safe during an office move.
 It is understandable that this level of organisation may feel overwhelming, so it may make sense to look towards an external company to relocate your IT equipment on your behalf.
 This would you give you extra peace of mind during an already stressful process.
 Here at Evolve Relocation, we have plenty of experience in office IT relocation, and our rigorous moving process ensures our clients’ data is always kept safe.
 Get in touch today to find out more.